How to contact us for advice

 Advice and Advocacy Service Standards

 The information and advice in the Get help and advice section of our website is intended for guidance only.
 We make every effort to keep it up to date.
-But it should not be used as a substitute for legal advice.
-Or for individual advice about a case.
+But it should not be used as a substitute for legal advice, or for individual advice about a case.
 Please note that all information is about the law in England only.

 We aim to: